 Here at the Advice Service we can offer you independent advice on your Academic problems.
 Whether that be an accusation of Academic Misconduct, an Appeal or the implications of taking time out of study.
 Please have a look at our FAQ's below and for further information please contact us.

-Academic Misconduct can be many things, including plagiarism / self-plagiarism, cheating in exams, falsifying research data, impersonation, dishonest practice such as bribery or collusion.
+Academic Misconduct can refer to many things including plagiarism / self-plagiarism, cheating in exams, falsifying research data and collusion.

-You should receive an invitation to a meeting at which the allegation will be explained to you fully and you will be asked for a full and honest explanation.
+If you have been accused of academic misconduct, you should receive an invitation to a meeting at which the allegation will be explained to you fully and you will be asked for a full and honest explanation of what happened.

-The Students' Union Advice Service can accompany you to a Stage 2 meeting (depending on availability).
+An adviser from the Students' Union Advice Service can accompany you to an Academic Conduct Panel meeting (depending on availability).

-The University will not excuse misconduct because you were experiencing difficult circumstances at the time - however, explaining what was going on for you at the time can help the University understand your perspective and the mitigating circumstances can be taken into account in the sanction awarded.
+The University will not excuse misconduct because you were experiencing difficult circumstances at the time - however, explaining what was going on for you can help the University understand your perspective and the mitigating circumstances can be taken into account in relation to the sanction awarded.

 For more detailed information, read the University's regulations.